 1. It’s Good For Your Gut

-So the first reason we drink jun kombucha is because it’s healthy.
+So the first reason we drink jun kombucha is that it’s healthy.
 All kombuchas provide your body with quite a bit of healthy bacteria, and I’ve not found any information that says the jun variety is any better than regular kombucha as far as the bacterial count goes.

 Having plenty of good bacteria in your gut has not only been linked to improved digestion but a strong immune system and decreased risk of major diseases too.